 - The UE is not provisioned with subscription credentials that grant access to a SO-PLMN or to an SO-SNPN.

-- As part of the onboarding process the UE shall get grant access to an SO-SNPN based on e.g. default UE credentials.
+- As part of the onboarding process the UE shall get access granted to an O-SNPN based on e.g. default UE credentials.

 - The Onboarding SNPN (O-SNPN) that is used by the UE in the onboarding process is not necessarily the same as the SO-SNPN (Subscription Owner SNPN) for which subscription credentials will be provisioned in the UE.